 IPv6 deployment also requires organizations to use additional resources to operate dual IPv4/IPv6 networks.
 This challenge is especially daunting in today’s market, where growing numbers of IT departments struggle to meet increasing network demands with smaller budgets and fewer personnel.
 The additional time and expense required to secure IPv4 assets and migrate to IPv6 may create even more complications for these strained departments and their staff.

-Another IPv6 deployment challenge involves vendor support.
-Although overall support for the newest communication protocol is increasing, many products and services are primarily designed for IPv4-enabled networks; IPv6-ready offerings may still be years away.
-As a result, organizations deploying IPv6 will likely require additional resources such as Network Automation tools, IP Address Management software, and peering solutions in order to meet their evolving networking needs.
+In previous years, one of the challenges of IPv6 deployment was vendor support.
+However, IPv6 has gained significant support among hardware and software vendors.
+Despite this, there are still some legacy products and services primarily designed for IPv4-enabled networks.
+Until those older products are replaced, which in some cases could be years away, organizations deploying IPv6 will likely require additional resources such as Network Automation tools, IP Address Management software, and peering solutions in order to meet their evolving networking needs.

 Training and internal support